Skip to content

 Consider the Technology

 No matter how well prepared you are to lead the virtual meeting, it’s not going to be a success if you don’t have the proper technology in place.
-Not only must your technology be able to accommodate high volumes, but it should also be able to be deployed through an array of devices, including smartphones and tablets, without losing functionality or compromising the attendee experience.
+Your technology must not only be able to accommodate high volumes but also be able to be deployed through an array of devices, including smartphones and tablets, without losing functionality or compromising the attendee experience.

-Similarly, your technology should be capable of accommodating audio-only participants, a capability that has traditionally been problematic due to bandwidth challenges.
+Similarly, your technology should be able to accommodate audio-only participants, a capability that has traditionally been problematic due to bandwidth challenges.

 In addition to ensuring that you have the technical platform you need to seamlessly host a large audience connecting on a variety of devices, you also need to ensure that you’re comfortable with setting up, using, and even troubleshooting the tech on the fly and with scores or even hundreds of eyes (virtually) upon you.